 How to Find Free Cruise Excursions

-Personally, I don’t agree at all, I would much prefer to explore a city with a local tour guide on a free walking tour than see a city from the steamed up windows inside a coach with 50 other passengers.
+Personally, I don’t agree at all.
+I would much prefer to explore a city by myself or with a local tour guide on a free walking tour than see a city from through the steamed-up windows of a coach with 50 other passengers.

 If not you’ll just be wandering around and you’ll be much more likely to decide to take an organised tour.

 Booking Your Own Version of Ship Excursions